 1. What is aiding and abetting in Nevada?

 Nevada’s legal definition of aiding and abetting is helping, counseling, or encouraging another person(s) – called the principal – to commit a crime.
-People who aid or abet principals in criminal activity are called accomplices.1
+If you aid or abet principals in criminal activity, you are called an accomplice.1

 2. What are some examples of aiding and abetting?